Lee Crandall Park, M.D.

 — motto of Johns Hopkins University

-About me
+About

 This very positive experience in the field of mental illness and its treatment led to my completing a residency at Johns Hopkins Department of Psychiatry and Behavioral Sciences after leaving the Navy.
 Despite the prior involvement in evaluating and treating Marines in acute life situations, I felt very much a neophyte when I began my residency, largely because I was intimidated by the formal psychiatry guidelines and the somewhat esoteric teachings of psychoanalysis.
-I also engaged in a psychoanalysis with Sarah Tower, which was beneficial, but some of the learning experiences and confidence that I had gained in Korea had temporarily faded away.
-I did not understand until much later that in Korea I had been experiencing the essence of successful psychotherapy for almost all of my patients as the nature and characteristics of the personal engagement, and that this can be successful even in the absence of the specific guidelines and procedures of various psychotherapies
+I also engaged in a psychoanalysis with Sarah Tower, which was beneficial, but some of the learning experiences and confidence that I had gained in Korea temporarily faded away.
+I did not understand until much later that in Korea I had been experiencing the essence of successful psychotherapy for almost all of my patients as the nature and characteristics of the interpersonal engagement, and that this can be successful even in the absence of the specific guidelines and procedures of various psychotherapies.

 Sir William Osler,